Columbus Pawnees: History

 In the 1911 season, the Columbus Discoverers continued play in the Class D level Nebraska State League.
-Columbus ended the season with a record of 52–60 to place 6th in the standings, playing under returning manager Joe Norman Columbus.
+Columbus ended the season with a record of 52–60 to place sixth in the standings, playing under returning manager Joe Norman.
 The local paper noted attendance of 1,000 for the opening game, as the town had a population of about 5,000.
-Columbus finished 19.0 games behind the 1st place Superior Brickmakers in the final standings of the eight–team league.
+Columbus finished 19.0 games behind the first place Superior Brickmakers in the final standings of the eight–team league.

-The 1912 Columbus Discoverers placed 4th in the final eight–team Nebraska State League standings.
-With a record of 56–54, playing under managers Jack Palmer and Affie Wilson, the Discoverers finished 11.5 games behind the 1st place Hastings Brickmakers.
+The 1912 Columbus Discoverers placed fourth in the final eight–team Nebraska State League standings.
+With a record of 56–54, playing under managers Jack Palmer and Affie Wilson, the Discoverers finished 11.5 games behind the first place Hastings Brickmakers.

-In 1913 Columbus Discoverers had a final regular season record of 54–58 to finish in 6th place in the eight–team Nebraska State League.
-Playing under managers John Gondling, Red Smyth and Jack Kraninger, Columbus finished 13.0 games behind the 1st place Kearney Kapitalists in the final Nebraska State League standings.
+In 1913 Columbus Discoverers had a final regular season record of 54–58 to finish in sixth place in the eight–team Nebraska State League.
+Playing under managers John Gondling, Red Smyth and Jack Kraninger, Columbus finished 13.0 games behind the first place Kearney Kapitalists in the final Nebraska State League standings.

-The 1914 Columbus "Pawnees" placed 7th in the eight–team Nebraska State League final standings.
-With a record of 49–63 under manager Jack Kraninger, the Pawnees finished 17.0 games behind the 1st place Grand Island Islanders in the Nebraska State League standings.
+The 1914 Columbus "Pawnees" placed seventh in the eight–team Nebraska State League final standings.
+With a record of 49–63 under manager Jack Kraninger, the Pawnees finished 17.0 games behind the first place Grand Island Islanders in the Nebraska State League standings.

 The Columbus, Nebraska use of the "Pawnee" moniker corresponds to the Pawnee Indian tribe that was from the region.
 Today, Pawnee Park is still in use as a public park in Columbus, opened in 1941.

 In their final season of minor league play, the 1915 Columbus Pawnees folded during the season.
-On June 4, 1915, the Columbus Pawnees and the Kearney Buffaoles both disbanded on the same day.
+On June 4, 1915, the Columbus Pawnees and the Kearney Buffaoles teams both disbanded on the same day.
 At the time the franchise folded, Columbus had a record of 3–13 under manager Frank Justus.
-The Nebraska State League folded on July 18, 1915 with the Beatrice Milkskimmers in 1st place after four teams of the eight–team league had folded.
+The Nebraska State League folded on July 18, 1915 with the Beatrice Milkskimmers in first place after four teams of the eight–team league had folded.